AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 You can set this with AFL_LLVM_NOT_ZERO=1
 See [README.neverzero.md](README.neverzero.md)

+Support for thread safe counters has been added for mode LLVM CLASSIC.
+Activate it with `AFL_LLVM_THREADSAFE_INST=1`.
+The tradeoff is better precision in multi threaded apps for a slightly higher instrumentation overhead.

 ## 4) Snapshot feature

 To speed up fuzzing you can use a linux loadable kernel module which enables